Samaritans: Modern scholarship

+Beyond questions of descent, the religious identity of this remnant community is also debated.
+Magnar Kartveit argues that the people who later became known as Samaritans likely had diverse origins and lived in Samaria and other areas, and that it was the temple project on Mount Gerizim that provided the unifying characteristic allowing them to be identified as Samaritans.
+The religion of this remnant community is likely distorted by the account in the Books of Kings, which claims that the local Israelite religion was corrupted by the introduction of foreign customs by Assyrian colonists.
+Some scholars argue that the surviving Samaritans in fact continued to practice Yahwism, which would explain why they did not resist Judahite kings such as Hezekiah and Josiah in imposing their religious reforms in Samaria.

 Modern genetic studies support the Samaritan narrative that they descend from indigenous Israelites.
 Shen et al. (2004) formerly speculated that outmarriage with foreign women may have taken place.
-Most recently the same group came up with genetic evidence that Samaritans are closely linked to Cohanim, and therefore can be traced back to an Israelite population prior to the Assyrian invasion.
+Most recently, the same group came up with genetic evidence that Samaritans are closely linked to Cohanim, and therefore can be traced back to an Israelite population prior to the Assyrian invasion.
 This correlates with expectations from the fact that the Samaritans retained endogamous and biblical patrilineal marriage customs, and that they remained a genetically isolated population.